-- Directors must step down at the end of the term for which they were appointed and in all other events stipulated in law, the Articles of Association and the Regulations of the Board.

-- Directors must also tender their resignations and step down in the following cases:

-a) When they are affected by one of the causes of incompatibility or disqualification established in law, the Articles of Association or the Regulations of the Board.

-b) When they step down from the executive post to which their appointment as Director was linked, when the shareholder they represent on the Board disposes of all its shares in the Company or reduces its interest to an extent requiring a reduction in the number of Proprietary Directors and, in general, whenever the reasons for their appointment disappear.

-c) When the Board, following a report by the Nomination and Remuneration Committee, considers that the Director has seriously defaulted his obligations or for reasons of corporate interest.

-C.1.20 Are special majorities differing from those stipulated in law required for any type of decision?

-[] Yes [V] No

-If yes, describe the differences.

-C.1.21 Are there any specific requirements, other than those established for directors, to be appointed chairman of the board?

-- [] Yes [√] No

-- C.1.22 Do the Articles of Association or Regulations of the Board establish an age limit for directors?

-- [] Yes

-- [V] No

-- C.1.23 Do the Articles of Association or Regulations of the Board establish a limited term of office for independent directors other than as stipulated in law?

-- [] Yes

-- [V] No

-- C.1.24 Do the Articles of Association or Regulations of the Board establish specific rules for the delegation of votes to other directors at board meetings, how they are to be delegated and, in particular, the maximum number of proxies that a director may hold, and whether any limitation has been established regarding the categories to which proxies may be granted, other than those established in law?
-If yes, include a brief description.

-Both the Articles of Association (Article 24) and the Regulations of the Board (Article 20) contemplate the possibility of Directors attending Board meetings through a duly authorised proxy.
+- Directors must step down at the end of the term for which they were appointed and in all other events stipulated in law, the Articles of Association and the Regulations of the Board. - Directors must also tender their resignations and step down in the following cases: - a) When they are affected by one of the causes of incompatibility or disqualification established in law, the Articles of Association or the Regulations of - b) W dispo when - c) WI or fo tne Board. disposes of all it ep down from the executive post to which their appointment as Director was linked, when the shareholder they represent on the Board is shares in the Company or reduces its interest to an extent requiring a reduction in the number of Proprietary Directors and, in general, asons for their appointment disappear. ord, following a report by the Nomination and Remuneration Committee, considers that the Director has seriously defaulted his obligations of corporate interest.
+C.1.20 Are special majorities differing from those stipulated in law required for any type of decision? [] Yes [٧] No If yes, describe the differences.
+C.1.21 Are there any specific requirements, other than those established for directors, to be appointed chairman of the board? [] Yes [\(\)] No C.1.22 Do the Articles of Association or Regulations of the Board establish an age limit for directors? [] Yes [٧] No C.1.23 Do the Articles of Association or Regulations of the Board establish a limited term of office for independent directors other than as stipulated in law? [] Yes [\(\)] No C.1.24 Do the Articles of Association or Regulations of the Board establish specific rules for the delegation of votes to other directors at board meetings, how they are to be delegated and, in particular, the maximum number of proxies that a director may hold, and whether any limitation has been established regarding the categories to which proxies may be granted, other than those established in law?
+If yes, include a brief description. s of Association (Article 24) and the Regulations of the Board (Article 20) contemplate the possibility of Directors attending Board meetings authorised proxy.
 The proxy must be made in advance, in writing, specially for each Board meeting, in favour of another Director.

-The represented Director may issue specific voting instructions for any or all of the items on the agenda.
+The represente d Director may issue specific voting instructions for any or all of the items on the agenda.
 Non-executive directors may only grant proxies to other non-executive directors.

-No limit is established on the number of proxies any one Director may hold, nor is there any constraint on the categories to which proxies may be granted.
+No limit is estal olished on the number of proxies any one Director may hold, nor is there any constraint on the categories to which proxies may be granted.